Program overview

 • Hands-on training in a real-world environment at the Skilled Trades Campus.

-• Experienced faculty who are skilled tradespeople, providing insights and mentorship.
+• Experienced faculty who are skilled tradespeople, providing insights into the industry.

-• Focus on safety practices essential for working in the construction industry.
+• Focus on safety and practical skills essential for a career in construction.

 Career Options

-• Construction Laborer: Assists in various construction tasks, including site preparation, material handling, and equipment operation.
+• Construction Laborer: Assists in various construction tasks, including site preparation and material handling.

-• Plumber: Installs and repairs piping systems, fixtures, and appliances, ensuring proper water flow and sanitation.
+• Plumber: Installs and repairs piping systems, ensuring proper water flow and drainage.

-• Carpenter: Constructs, installs, and repairs structures and fixtures made from wood and other materials.
+• Carpenter: Constructs, installs, and repairs structures and fixtures made of wood and other materials.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.